Understanding the Difference between Account Lists and Segments

 • Updated

-• Accounts owned by a specific person
+• See a list of accounts owned by a specific person.

 See Understanding Fields